Skip to main content

 Read-onlyIdempotent

-List local MikroTik router users with optional group filter and result limit.
-Passwords are never returned for security.
+List local users on a MikroTik router, with optional filtering by group and result limit.
+Passwords are never returned.

 Instructions